opendocsg/slw-judgments-backfill/2009_SGHC_59/report.md

 25     The plaintiffs submitted that if RA 375/2007/R was allowed they would not treat the filing of the defence as a relevant consideration when the defendants’ appeal to the Court of Appeal against the dismissal of the stay application was heard.
 In my opinion, this amounted to a compromise position where the defendant would be required to file a defence provided the plaintiff undertook not to treat the filing of the defence as a step in the proceedings.

 26     However, such compromise orders are not desirable.
-This appears from the following passage of the Court of Appeal’s judgment in _Samsung Corp v Chinese Chamber Realty Pte Ltd and Others_ [2004] 1 SLR 382 at [24]:
+This appears from the following passage of the Court of Appeal’s judgment in _Samsung Corp v Chinese Chamber Realty Pte Ltd and Others_ <span class="citation">[2004] 1 SLR 382</span> at [24]:

  The order made by the judge is also a “compromise” order.
 On the one hand, it requires the defendant to file his Defence, which is clearly inconsistent with the rule laid down in s 6(1) of the Arbitration Act that a defendant who applies for a stay on the ground of there being an arbitration clause must not take any step in the proceeding and, on the other hand, it provides that a Defence so filed by the defendant would not be taken to mean that the defendant had taken a step in the proceeding.
 But should the court go to the extent of performing what appears to be a “gymnastic” exercise in order to achieve a result, which as a matter of principle, is far from logical?

 27     Additionally, in _Carona_ , the Court of Appeal quoted _Yeoh Poh San_ to explain the rationale behind the undesirability of compromise orders.
 At [21], the Court of Appeal stated:

  The rationale behind this is immediately apparent.
-As Woo Bih Li JC took pains to clarify in Yeoh Poh San v Won Siok Wan [2002] 4 SLR 91 (“Yeoh Poh San”) at [24]–[29], compromise orders are not desirable for four primary reasons:
+As Woo Bih Li JC took pains to clarify in Yeoh Poh San v Won Siok Wan <span class="citation">[2002] 4 SLR 91</span> (“Yeoh Poh San”) at [24]–[29], compromise orders are not desirable for four primary reasons:

  (a) no such compromise orders are granted before the original stay application is heard and the position ought to be the same for appeals on stay applications;